 It’s an indica dominant hybrid strain with little to no psychoactive effects.
 It’s excellent for novices whose aim is just to chill out and sleep.

 The small amount of THC will make you drowsy, and the CBD will curb any paranoia you might have.
 Myrcene adds to the sleepy time effect.
-If you want to try out a balanced ratio, Sweet and Sour Widow might be the best pot for sleep to try.
+If you want to try out a balanced ratio, Sweet and Sour Widow might be the best cannabis for sleep to try.

 The name says it all.
 It’s an indica hybrid strain that isn’t recommended for beginners.
 Its high THC content could be anxiety-inducing if you’re not used to it.
 But if you are happy as a clam using THC, God’s Gift might be the best weed for insomnia.